 Real food where the dog owner controls the salt intake is the best first step for the canine CHF patient.
 Additionally, there are some great nutraceuticals that can help.

 CoQ10 is a well-known supplement used in both humans and dogs to decrease blood pressure 10 to 15 points.
 While vitamin D is not essential to dogs like it is to humans, judicious supplementation of vitamin D can help some canine patients.
 One caveat when looking at vitamin D is because it is fat-soluble it is possible to give too much so pet owners must be careful.

 There are also some great herbal blends to help treat CHF.
-I prescribe Zhen Wu Tang as an herbal diuretic, and it does not have the potassium (salt) depleting side effects of furosemide.
-Borneol, alone or in a combination called Compound Dan Shen, can help greatly with irregular heartbeat.
+I prescribe Zhen Wu Tang as an herbal diuretic because it does not have the potassium (salt) depleting side effects of furosemide.
+Borneol, alone or in a combination called Compound Dan Shen, can help greatly with an irregular heartbeat.

 Dr. Cathy: These both do wonders in humans; they will do wonders in the canine CHF patient as well.

 The heart is a muscle so exercise will help it be strong.
 However, the exercise should be moderate, not done at a breakneck speed.
 It should be like a gentle, steady trot and it should be daily.